nielsrhansen/msgl/README.md

 ```R
 fit.cv
 ```
-this could look like this:
+this would look like this:
 ```
 Call:
 msgl.cv(x = x, classes = classes, alpha = 0.5, lambda = lambda,